 Also, paying for those ads clearly cuts into profit margins more than traffic gained from unpaid search.
 In fact, in areas like Cardiff and Bristol, small businesses currently pay Google up to £25.00 per click for profitable search terms.
 They do that because they know that’s what those visitors are worth.
 Enough of those visitors will turn into sales that they can still make a profit.

 In fact, £1 to £3 per click is more normal.
 Still, if SEO can get you just 500 free visitors a month from organic search that your competitors would pay £1 per click for, that’s worth £500 a month.
-Possibly more, since those organic search visitors are more likely to convert into sales.
+Possibly more, since those organic search visitors are around eight times more likely to convert into sales.

 Local businesses can particularly profit by optimizing their sites for local searches.
 These are searches that name a specific place, like “gyms Cardiff” or “photographers Bristol”.
 Even in global markets, many people still prefer to buy local.
 Stats show that 46% of all Google searches are local.
 What’s more, 18% of smartphone local-based searches result in a purchase within a day, unlike non-local searches.
 In fact, reports suggest that by 2021, mobile devices will contribute to more than $1.4 trillion in local sales.